 - 12 oz cranberries (3 cups)

-- 1/2 cup to 1 cup of raw honey (see notes for alternatives)
+- 1/4 to 1/2 cup of raw honey (see the section above for other culturing options)

 - Zest and juice the orange.